abhimamg/rescale-ug/source/2_simple.rst

         :width: 700px
         :align: center

 Results
     Once the job is completed or failed, results section will show all the generated files.
 Some of the files such as ``.dat`` files can be open in the browser but other files like ``.msg`` need to be downloaded to the computer to view it.

 Charts
     This is a feature in Rescale that allows you to see selected output of the analysis as a table and chart.
 It requires a specific type of post processing script.
-See :ref:`Results` section for sample output.
+See :ref:`Results <btchreslts>` section for sample output.

 Post Processing
 -----------------------